-There is a major shift in software and it’s been accelerating in the past couple of years.
-There has been a move from on premise software to multi-tenant cloud and this has changed everything.
+There is a major shift in software and it has been accelerating in the past couple of years.
+There has been a move from on-premise software to multi-tenant cloud and this has changed everything.
 Specifically, when it comes to industries like collections, which are stuck at least ten years in the past, it’s high time for change.

 Pricing for what enterprises have was surely premium.
 Due to the expansive nature of these systems and the long implementation cycles, one has projects which may have cost millions.
 Add to this the consultants who have been telling you about problems you didn’t know you had and selling you solutions for them and it’s understandable that your ROI has been disastrous.
 With the sunk cost fallacy rearing its ugly head, you are most likely not interested in getting anything changed.

 Approval processes are also a disaster.
 As the implementation of this software tends to be project based, you have multiple stakeholders, who by the nature of enterprises, have to be involved.
 Not only do you have to include the IT department, but in large enterprises, legal and compliance will always be involved.
 As you are ultimately interacting with the end customer, you may also have marketing on your back.
 If you are truly out of luck, you also have multiple parts of the organisation dispersed throughout various geographies where you have to get buy-in from regional managers for minutiae in the core processes.
 It’s not difficult to understand why these projects can easily take 12 to 18 months to get approval and at times at least another 12 months to get implemented.
 You are in the typical situation of starting to use technology two years at a bare minimum after it has been developed.
 This is not how you become innovative in collections.